zackse/find_dupes/README.md

 description
 -----------

 This program crawls a directory tree and finds duplicate files.
-The first pass groups files with identical sizes, then the second pass groups files with duplicate MD5sums.
+First, files with identical sizes are grouped together, then within each group, files with duplicate md5sums are emitted to standard output.

 usage
 -----